DNP—Adult Gerontology Primary Care Nurse Practitioner

 By combining advanced practice nursing skills and knowledge of how to evaluate evidence-based research, you are empowered to become a more efficient and effective practitioner.

-Graduates from the AGNP-PC track who are interested in Veteran’s health are eligible to apply for the post-DNP residency program at the Seattle Center of Education for Interprofessional Collaboration.
+Graduates from the AGNP-PC track who are interested in Veteran’s health are eligible to apply for the post-DNP residency program at the VA Puget Sound Center of Education for Interprofessional Collaboration.

 After successfully completing the AGPCNP track, AGPCNP students are eligible to sit for the AGNP Primary Care examination through the American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners Certification Program (AANPCP).